WILD LIFE Sydney Zoo is located in Darling Harbor in Sydney, Australia. The zoo opened in 2006 as Sydney Wildlife World.

 During 2009 Wild Life Sydney opened an exhibit called Kakadu Gorge for the fauna of the Northern Territory with the main feature being a saltwater crocodile.

-In March 2011 Village roadshows assets were acquired by the UK based Merlin entertainment.
+In March 2011 the Village roadshows assets were acquired by the UK based Merlin Entertainments Group.
 They closed the park temporarily for renovations.
 As part of this process the park was reduced in size to allow room for the addition of a Madame Tussauds Sydney, which is home to over 100 wax figures

-It reopened on September 13th 2011.
-It was this point that it was renamed to Wild Life Sydney.
+The zoo reopened on September 13th 2011.
+It was at this point that it was renamed to Wild Life Sydney.

-2016 saw an exhibit for platypus added to Wild Life Sydney.
+2016 saw an exhibit for platypus added to WILD LIFE Sydney Zoo.

 Here you can meet the ferocious Tasmanian Devil in its den.

 Explore the cliffs where yellow footed rock wallabies hop.
-You can also encounter a wombat, blue tongue lizards, kookaburras and quokkas.
+You can also encounter a wombat.

 Enter the rainforest and prepare for an encounter with the southern cassowary and adorable pademelons.
-Exhibits for reptiles such as boyd’s forest dragon are also found in this area.
+Exhibits for reptiles such as carpet pythons are also located here.

 Enter the exhibit where day becomes night so you can view the creatures which emerge after dark.
-Here you can view species such as the ghost bat, bilby and fat tailed dunnart.
+Here you can view species such as the ghost bat, bilby and yellow-bellied glider.

 See one of Australia's most unique animals, the platypus as it swims through the water.